PatrickRWright/R_package_validation/README.md

 Classify: (:red_circle: High = 3, :large_blue_circle: Medium = 2 , :white_circle: Low = 1)
 **Severity** - How detrimental is a failure of the assessed functionality?
 **Probability** - How likely is a failure of the assessed functionality?
-**Detectability** - How quickly will a failure of the assesed functionality be detected?
+**Detectability** - How quickly will a failure of the assessed functionality be detected?

 The selection of high, medium or low should be briefly explained in the **functional specification**.